-But having the best snowboard goggles can make the difference between seeing what’s in front of you, and burying the tip of your snowboard in a mogul and tomahawking like Jerry.
+But having the best snowboard goggles can make the difference between seeing what’s in front of you, and burying the tip of your snowboard in a mogul and tomahawking into the snow.

 I’ve taken a few nasty diggers in poor lighting conditions, even with great goggles.
 They can’t save you from everything, but it sure helps to see what’s coming.

 Today’s goggles offer large views, clearer field of vision, greater clarity and depth, as well as protection from the elements.

 I’m going to walk you through a few of the more popular goggles in the marketplace, then in the How to Choose the Best Snowboarding Goggles for You section we’ll discuss what you need to know in order to pick out the right snowboarding goggles for you.

 - Spherion Gear Snowboard Goggles

 - Bolle Mojo Snowboard Goggles

 - OutdoorMaster OTG Snowboard Goggles